matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `setVisitorCookieTimeout( seconds )` - the default is 2 years
 *   `setReferralCookieTimeout( seconds )` - the default is 6 months
 *   `setSessionCookieTimeout( seconds )` - the default is 30 minutes

+_Advanced uses_
+*   `addListener( element )` - Add click listener to a specific link element.
+When clicked, Piwik will log the click automatically.
+*   `setRequestMethod( method )` - Set the request method to either "GET" or "POST".
+(The default is "GET".)
+To use the POST request method, the Piwik host must be the same as the tracked website host (Piwik installed in the same domain as your tracked website).
+*   `setCustomRequestProcessing( function )` - Set a function that will process the request content.
+The function will be called once the request (query parameters string) has been prepared, and before the request content is sent.
+*   `setRequestContentType( contentType )` - Set request Content-Type header value.
+Applicable when "POST" request method is used via `setRequestMethod`.

 ## Unit Tests Covering piwik.js